The twisted forms of a semisimple group over an $\mathbb{F}_q$-curve: Introduction

 \section{Introduction}

-Let $K=\BF_q(C)$ be the global field of rational functions over a projective curve $C$ defined over a finite field $\BF_q$, assumed to be geometrically connected and smooth.
+Let $C$ be a projective, smooth and geometrically connected curve defined over a finite field $\BF_q$.
 Let $\Om$ be the set of all closed points on $C$.
-For any point $\fp \in \Om$ let $v_\fp$ be the induced discrete valuation on $K$, $\hat{\CO}_\fp$ the complete valuation ring with respect to $v_\fp$, and $\hat{K}_\fp,k_\fp$ be its fraction field and residue field, respectively.
-Any non-empty finite set $S \subset \Om$ gives rise to a Dedekind integral domain of $K$ called a \emph{Hasse domain}:
+For any $\fp \in \Om$ let $v_\fp$ be the induced discrete valuation on the (global) function field $K=\BF_q(C)$, $\hat{\CO}_\fp$ the ring of integers in the completion $\hat{K}_\fp$ of $K$ with respect to $v_\fp$, and $k_\fp$ the residue field.
+Any finite subset $S \subset \Om$ gives rise to a \emph{Dedekind scheme}, namely, a Noetherian integral scheme of dimension $1$ whose local rings are regular; If $S$ is \emph{nonempty} it will be the spectrum of the Dedekind domain